briankoser/sfc-listeners-guide/episodes/0209-dissecting-doctor-who.md

 Ben's main criticism is that it's not a deep show; there's nothing that sticks with you.

-Ben said they'll know they arrived when the SFC has more episodes than <i class="work-title">Doctor Who</i>. <q class="archivist inline">As I write this, there are 854 Doctor Who episodes and 780 SFC episodes, so this should happen in 2020.</q>
+Ben said they'll know they arrived when the SFC has more episodes than {% workTitle "Doctor Who" %}. <q class="archivist inline">As I write this, there are 854 Doctor Who episodes and 780 SFC episodes, so this should happen in 2020.</q>

 <div class="top-five">
   <h2 class="has-text-centered">Top 9 Episodes</h2>